 This is a red antioxidant that’s found in lots of fruit like tomatoes, watermelons and apricots.

 Idebenone is a synthetic variation of coenzyme-q.

 Apart from these there are lots more antioxidants that haven’t been tested much yet in clinical trials but have had good results in in-vitro and animal studies.
 It’s worth remembering that not all studies are well designed and can be biased.

 Findings that work in-vitro and in animal studies might not work on human skin also this depends on the formulation of the product.
 The effectiveness of the product depends on the formulation as well as the active ingredients.

-Some of the factors that need to be considered include whether the antioxidant stays active in the product until you apply it to your skin, whether the antioxidant penetrates the skin and gets to where it needs to exert its function and whether enough of the antioxidant penetrates to make a difference.
+Factors to be considered includes whether the antioxidant stays active in the product until you apply it to your skin.
+Whether the antioxidant penetrates the skin and gets to where it needs to exert its function and whether enough of the antioxidant penetrates to make a difference.

 Antioxidants should also be applied before free radicals form so get them ready before you go out into the sun.